 The period of time between being infected and when the virus can be detected is known as the window period.

 Tests done after the window period are considered over 99% effective.
-Per UK guidelines, the recommended window period is 90 days for self-tests (finger prick tests) and 4 weeks for a phlebotomy (when blood is drawn from your arm).
+Per UK guidelines, the recommended window period is 4 weeks for a phlebotomy (when blood is drawn from your arm).

 Our tests meet high standards for best practice and quality.
 We’re CQC regulated, which is a quality mark for health services you can trust, UKAS accredited, and all our tests are validated by registered clinical scientists and doctors.

 It can take different amounts of time for signs of the virus to develop in different people, but UK clinical guidelines state that for most people, getting a phlebotomy 4 weeks after being exposed to the virus should produce a reliable result.
 Your doctor may suggest getting another test 4 weeks after that, so 8 weeks after being exposed to the virus, to check again.

 HIV is a sexually-transmitted disease, and is passed on through bodily fluids like blood, semen, and vaginal secretions.
 For someone to get HIV, infected fluid from another person has to get into their blood.
 This can happen if the fluid travels through the thin lining around the genitals or anus, or through cuts or sores in the skin.

 HIV can also be transmitted through the sharing of needles.

 Will be over in a matter of minutes.
 Getting a phlebotomy simply requires you to go to your local pharmacy and sit in their clinic room as their practitioner takes your blood.